 Why Not Teach Abroad

-Your room and board is taken care of and you may even get health benefits.
+Your room and board are taken care of and you may even get health benefits.
 It also is a wonderful was to broaden your teaching experience, add to your resume, travel to other countries and learn about other cultures.
-My sister taught at an international school in Beijing, China for 10 years and it was an experience she never forgot.

-Teaching abroad, can be a challenging, yet wonderful experience, or it could be a nightmare depending of who you go with.
+Teaching abroad can be a challenging, yet wonderful experience, or it could be a nightmare depending on who you go with.
 It is necessary to do your research.

 Her Experience with Teaching Abroad

 There are thousands of nations looking for teachers.
 You can get overwhelmed when choosing a reputation international teaching agency that helps teachers looking to go abroad.
 Word of mouth is a great way to find a school you think you will be happy at.

 Talk to missionaries or teachers at your church.
 You would be surprised how many folks in your church may know someone who has taught abroad.
 They can give you first-hand experience on what it is like to teach abroad and what to expect and what you need to prepare.

 Attending an international teaching job fair is a great way to get started.
 This will give you a good idea of what they are offering and they can meet you and get a sense of who you are and what you have to offer. '

 Brush off and update your resume and put any teaching experience your have, even teaching Sunday school or tutoring.